Curiosity and wonder draw me into experimenting with art, music, and science. One of my favourite questions is, "What if... ?

 My days are like an ever-changing patchwork quilt.
 With no predictable pattern, I flit between thinking, writing, and designing to drawing, painting, and making digital images to playing piano and composing music.

 I find it creatively stimulating to work with others, so many of my projects are collaborative.
 Some of them are listed below.

 Ultimately, I want my work to reach people, excite them, and inspire them to make something else, something more.

 My formal education is in science (Ph.D and postdoctoral research in genetics, molecular biology, biochemistry and genomics), and I worked in a lab for many years before switching to the arts.
 After leaving science, I created a studio workshop for jewellery design, which I maintained for nine years before starting my present cross-disciplinary arts practice.
 I've played music all my life, starting with classical piano at age 3, then adding concert flute, voice, and West African percussion over the next few decades.
 Music, visual art and science have all contributed to my identity, and the 3 disciplines are fully integrated into my practice.
 My work reflects a truly authentic expression of my passions, core values, and ideology.

 What is the Sound of One Heart Dancing?

-A multi-media exploration of improvisational dance.
+A multimedia exploration of improvisational dance.
 Collaboration with Helen Walsh, Jennie Grangel, Eoin Coffey, and Sandra Mogensen.
-This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from Arts & Disability Ireland.
+This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from the Arts Council of Ireland and Arts & Disability Ireland.
 Scheduled for exhibition in July-August, 2020.